abbgrade/PsBuildTasks/Readme.md

 - [InvokeBuild](https://github.com/nightroman/Invoke-Build) tasks.
 - [GitHub Actions](https://docs.github.com/en/actions) workflows.
 - A PowerShell module for installation and updates.
+See [the command reference](./docs/) for descriptions and examples.

 For details, visit the [GitHub Pages](https://abbgrade.github.io/PsBuildTasks/).

 ## Getting Started